mindkin/hourfleet/docs/carkit.md

 3. Hourfleet technicians return a fully configured carkit, which comes in two parts: a car key unit, and the carkit unit, which fit together for that car.
 4. Install the carkit into the car.
 5. In the Hourfleet App, registered the carkit with a registered car, which creates a secure binding in the Hourfleet App.
-6. People can now start booking and using that car keylessly, using the Hourfleet App.
+6. People can now start booking and using that car key-lessly, using the Hourfleet App.

 **IMPORTANT**: It is important to understand that the creation of a car key unit is a destructive process to the spare car key.
 Which means, that you must sacrifice a spare key to your car to get keyless access for the car.
 You will need to have a spare car key to do this.
 Once a carkit is delivered back to you from Hourfleet technicians, the car key is no longer usable by a person.
 The car key is now permanently embedded in a carkey unit that can only be used by an Hourfleet carkit.